wonderslug/MMM-HomeAssistantDisplay/README.md

 * Custom CSS classes added to the module and every section.
 * Targeted rerender of templates only on state change of watched entity.
 * Material Design icons embeded in module to use with output.

+### How to use
+1. Clone this repo into your Magic Mirrors modules directory with the following command: git clone https://github.com/wonderslug/MMM-HomeAssistantDisplay.git.
+2. Install all the npm modules with *npm install*.
+3. Update your Magic Mirror Configto setup a Module Instance.
+See the configuration options and examples below.

 ### Configuration Options
 #### Module Configuration Options